 The light wire alloy frame offers great support even when carrying loads up to 40 pounds.
 It is still possible to carry more than that of course, but that is where the comfort zone limit is.
 You might say, “Well I want to be able to carry 50 or 60 pounds!”
 Unless you are doing some serious mountaineering, there is simply no need for you to carry that much!

 I also really enjoy the thick padding on the shoulder straps.
-I have never had a problem with them digging into my shoulders or chaffing my back.
+I have never had a problem with them digging into my shoulders or chaffing my back on the Osprey Exos 58.

 Dialing in your pack to what feels comfortable for you is very important.
 Luckily, the Osprey Exos 58 makes it easy to make adjustments.
 Like most packs, you will have three main points of adjustment: the shoulder straps, the sternum straps, and the hip-belt.
 Once you have the bag on, you can make these adjustments in a few seconds and be on your way to custom comfort in no time!